diyang/GRAPH-NODE-RECOGINITION-R/README.md

 ![](./docs/sample_and_agg.png)
 ## Requirements
 All examples use MxNet 0.10.1 library to perform deep learning, and use igraph 1.2.2 to store graph regarding data.
-To install the library, please type
+To install the library, please type following commands in R Studio

 ```
 install.package("mxnet")
 install.package("igraph")
 ```
-in R Studio

 ## Running the code
 Download & extract the training data: